igvgit/AsymmetricErrorsPy/examples/README.md

 distribution, together with its derivatives.

 * [show_likelihood_shapes.py](./show_likelihood_shapes.py)
-This script allows you to plot a mumber of log-likelihood models simultaneously, together with their first and second derivatives.
+This script allows you to plot a number of log-likelihood models simultaneously, together with their first and second derivatives.
 If you run this script without any command line arguments, it prints its usage instructions.